TRENT-OS/lib_host/README.md

 # Host Library

-This library consist of modules that can be used on the host side (external applications) and are compatible with the TRENT OS interfaces.
+The library provides modules that can be used on the host side (external applications) and that are compatible with the TRENTOS interfaces.